qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 At the end, click :guilabel:`Add` to add the layer to the map.
 In our example, a point layer named ``Elevation`` is added to the project and behaves like any other map layer in QGIS.
-However, this layer is the result of a query on the :file:`.csv` source layer (hence, linked to it) and would require
+This layer is the result of a query on the :file:`.csv` source file (hence, linked to it) and would require
 :ref:`to be saved <general_saveas>` in order to get a spatial layer on disk.